-Relief efforts continue, insuring families they are not forgotten.
+Relief efforts continue, ensuring families they are not forgotten.

 “Just because the floods aren’t in the news anymore, doesn’t mean everything is back to normal.
 Some people still aren’t back in their homes.”
 Maureen says with a balance of both fragility and urgency for the work that has yet to be done.